eflautt/ga-data-science/projects/final-projects/02-experiment-writeup/readme.md

 Remember, completing this task earlier will give you more chances to iterate and improve!

-**Goal:** Create an outline of your research design approach, including hypothesis, assumptions, risks, and success metrics.
+**Goal:** Create an outline of your research design approach, including hypothesis, assumptions, goals, and success metrics.
 ---

 ### DELIVERABLES